sammy44nts/indexd/doc/rfc/007_pruning.md

 To avoid overwhelming the host, pruning sectors is limited to 1TiB worth of data per batch.
-To avoid overwhelming the indexer, we limit pruning a contract to once per day using a `last_prune` field on the contract within the database.
+To avoid overwhelming the indexer, we limit pruning a contract to once per day using a `next_prune` field on the contract within the database.

 To determine whether we need to prune or not, we can keep a `prunable_data` flag on the contract which we increment whenever we delete from the `host_sectors`